ronantakizawa/open-source-contribution/README.md

 # Open Source Contribution Skill

-A Claude Code skill that guides developers through open source contributions.
+A Claude Code skill that guides agents to follow open-source contributions best practices.

-This skill has been tested and shows signs of improved commitment message consistency and easy issue discovery.
+This skill has been tested and shows signs of improved commit message consistency and better PR quality.

 This skill was built using references from GitHub and Google's open source guide and conventional commits.

 ## What It Does